 A significant feature of the Curriculum are our Specialist Programs which operate for all classes on a weekly basis; Science, Physical Education, The Arts - Music, The Arts - Visual Arts, Mandarin (LOTE) through Immersion of the Arts .

 Students from Foundation – Year 6 have a weekly session in our Library with their classroom teacher who supports them with borrowing, returning and specialised focused reading sessions per week.
 The school also participates in Bi-term Scholastic Book Club as well as participating in the Readers Premiers Challenge.

 In addition to these specialists curriculum areas, the school also offers: Intensive Swimming Program (Foundation - Year 4), Intensive Beach Program (Year 5 & 6), Camping Program (Years 3 - 6), Incursion and Excursion Program, Yoga and Dance (Foundation-Year 6) are alternated biannually, Restorative Practice.

 A whole School Musical in Term 3 Choir (Years 3 - 6), Wellbeing Programs and an Instrumental Music Program.

-Moorabbin Primary School provides a comprehensive curriculum based on the Australian Curriculum (AusVELS) and its Authentic Inquiry Program.
-Inquiry at Moorabbin provides a framework that supports students to become active inquirers and lifelong learners.
-AusVELS is the National Foundation to Year 10 curriculum that provides a comprehensive set of prescribed content and common achievement standards, which schools use to plan student learning programs, assess student progress and report to parents.
+Moorabbin Primary School provides a comprehensive curriculum based on the Victorian Curriculum and its Authentic Sustainability Inquiry Based Units.
+This approach at Moorabbin provides a framework that supports students to become active inquirers and lifelong learners.
+Victorian Curriculum is the Foundation to Year 10 curriculum that provides a comprehensive set of prescribed content and common achievement standards, which schools use to plan student learning programs, assess student progress and report to parents.

 Civics and Citizenship